-To give the pressure cooker red beans and rice a spicy Cajun kick, you can use your favorite store-bought Cajun seasoning or mix up your own with a few pantry staples.
+To give the pressure cooker red beans and rice a spicy Louisiana kick, you can use your favorite store-bought Cajun or Creole seasoning or use my homemade recipe.

 Pro-tip: I save my empty spice jars to put my own spice blends in.
 Just be sure to wash them well before adding spices, so the flavors don’t mingle and label them!